-- Revise items included in the reading-specific and the general (i.e., core) part of the questionnaires administered to students, teachers, and administrators whose schools participate in the NAEP Reading Assessment to increase knowledge about opportunities to learn. - Transform the navigational data (sometimes called process data [Ho, 2017]), referring to how students make their way through the texts and test items) into measures that help explain test performance, as well as student interest and metacognition. - Increase the capacity of NAEP Reading databases (including enhancements for the NAEP Data Explorer) in ways that encourage educators, policymakers, and researchers to conduct more nuanced analyses of NAEP Reading performance.
+- Emphasize equity, rigor, precision, and validity throughout the assessment design and the reporting system. - Revise items included in the reading-specific and the general (i.e., core) part of the questionnaires administered to students, teachers, and administrators whose schools participate in the NAEP Reading Assessment to increase knowledge about factors that can expand opportunities to learn. - Transform the navigational data (sometimes called process data [Ho, 2017]), referring to how students make their way through the texts and test items) into measures that help explain test performance, as well as student interest and metacognition.

+• Increase the capacity of NAEP Reading databases (including enhancements for the NAEP Data Explorer) in ways that encourage educators, policymakers, and researchers to conduct more nuanced analyses of NAEP Reading performance.

-To provide more nuanced reports and useful data to key stakeholders, the NAEP reporting system will:
+To achieve broader equity goals within an integrated system that provides To provide more nuanced reports and useful data to key stakeholders, the NAEP reporting system will:

 - 1. Disaggregate scores for demographic subgroups in greater detail to provide a more accurate and dynamic description of student performance. - 2.
-Expand the number of categories for reporting the achievement of English learners to better reflect the variability of English language proficiency within this population. - Provide information on research-based contextual variables (derived from demographic, questionnaire, and process data) that can contribute to more nuanced interpretations of group results.
+Expand the number of categories for reporting the achievement of English learners to better reflect the variability of English language proficiency within this population. - 3.
+Provide information on research-based contextual variables (derived from demographic, questionnaire, and process data) focused on opportunities to learn. that can contribute to more nuanced interpretations of group results.